numlck/MouseSync.com/README.md

 - Resolution Y is autofilled ( change this with the games resolution if you play full screen e.g 1280x1024)

-- Physical Screen X is the width of your monitor in millimeter
+- Physical Screen X is the width of your monitor SCREEN in millimeter (use manual to find dimensions of your screen)

-- Physical Screen Y is the height of your monitor in millimeter
+- Physical Screen Y is the height of your monitor SCREEN in millimeter (use manual to find dimensions of your screen)

 - Extra Scale X is Sensitivity, Recommended to try it out but keep it in integer ratios like 12,3 or 0.5, 0.333 etc